 - Past history of conventional IVF failure

 One important thing to note is that ICSI is the most preferable form of treatment when the cause of infertility is male infertility.
-When semen parameters are unfavourable or the sperm quality is low, ICSI may be done to increase the chances of successful pregnancy.
+When semen parameters are unfavourable or the sperm quality is low, ICSI may be done to increase the chances of a successful pregnancy.

 Treatment procedures like ICSI require skills and precision of the highest order which we, at Cloudnine, have perfected.
 Our team of specialists are extremely qualified and have performed various ART procedures like IVF, ICSI etc. over the years.
 Our state-of-the-art facilities ensure that you get the best possible treatment with the utmost comfort and care.